Supporting Detained Migrants

-REPORT ABUSE IN DETENION
+REPORT ABUSE IN DETENTION

 If someone you know is detained in an immigration facility in the U.S. and experiencing harm, abuse, neglect, legal challenges, etc. you can directly contact The Office of the Immigration Detention Ombudsman (OIDO) on their behalf.
 OIDO is an independent office within the Department of Homeland Security (DHS) dedicated to examining immigration detention settings to promote and support safe and humane conditions.
 OIDO case managers are present in immigration detention facilities across the country, where they accept complaints directly from detainees.
-Anyone can file a complaint with OIDO – a community-based organization, an immigration attorney, a family member, etc. – by clicking here.

 HOTLINES & PHONE APPS